-- 20,765,573 shares of Common Stock issuable upon conversion of up to \$6,229,672 of 8% convertible debentures (as amended, the Debentures") held by the Selling Stockholders as of May 25, 2021 (the "Unit Shares"); and - 10,382,785 shares of Common Stock (the "Warrant Shares," together with the Unit Shares, the "Offered Shares") issuable upon the exercise of Common Stock purchase warrants (the "Warrants") that are issuable upon conversion of up to \$6,229,672 of Debentures held by the Selling Stockholders as of May 25, 2021.
+- 20,765,573 shares of Common Stock issuable upon conversion of up to \$6,229,672 of 8% convertible debentures (the Debentures") held by the Selling Stockholders as of May 25, 2021 (the "Unit Shares"); and - 10,382,785 shares of Common Stock (the "Warrant Shares", together with the Unit Shares, the "Offered Shares") issuable upon the exercise of common stock purchase warrants (the "Warrants") issuable upon conversion of up to \$6,229,672 of Debentures held by the Selling Stockholders as of May 25, 2021.

-We issued the Debentures to the Selling Stockholders in a private placement transaction, completed between October 22, 2018 and November 2, 2018 (the 2018 U.S. Convertible Debenture Offering").
-The Debentures are convertible at any time at the option of the holder into units of the Company, each of which is comprised of one share of Common Stock and a warrant to purchase one-half of a share of Common Stock.
-The Debentures represent a majority of the debentures issued in the 2018 U.S. Convertible Debenture Offering.
+The Debentures pursuant to which the Units Shares and Warrant Shares will be distributed to the Selling Stockholders upon conversion were issued to the Selling Stockholders in connection with a private placement of convertible debentures, completed between October 22, 2018 and November 2, 2018 (the "Private Placement"), pursuant to which we agreed to sell, for an aggregate purchase price of \$5,857,000 (the "2018 U.S. Convertible Debenture Offering"), \$5,857,000 in original principal amount of convertible debentures (the "Debentures").
+The Debentures are convertible at any time at the option of the holder into units of the Company (the Units").
+Each Unit issuable upon conversion of the Debentures is comprised of one share of Common Stock and a warrant to purchase one-half of a share of Common Stock (each whole warrant, a "Warrant").

-Pursuant to 2018 U.S. Convertible Debenture Offering and related subscription agreements (as amended, the Subscription Agreements") between us and the Selling Stockholders dated October 22, 2018 and October 25, 2018, we issued \$5,532,000 in Debentures to the Selling Stockholders.
-On April 15, 2021 and April 19, 2021, we amended the Debentures and Subscription Agreements in order to (i) reduce the conversion price of the Debentures from \$0.80 per unit to \$0.30 per unit, and (ii) extend the maturity date of the Debentures by one year to four (4) years from the execution date of the Debentures.
-Each Warrant issuable pursuant to the Debentures is exercisable for one share of Common Stock at a price equal to 137.5% of the conversion price (presently \$0.4125 per share) for a period of three-years from the earlier of the date of issuance of the Warrant or the effectiveness of a registration statement registering the Warrant Shares.
-The Subscription Agreements also provide that we will file this registration statement to register for resale all of the shares of Common Stock issuable to the Selling Stockholders upon conversion of the Debentures and the exercise of the Warrants issuable upon conversion of the Debentures.
+Pursuant to the Private Placement subscription agreements (the 'Subscription Agreements'') entered into between the Company and the Selling Stockholders on October 22, 2018 and October 25, 2018, we issued \$5,532,000 in Debentures to the Selling Stockholders.
+On April 15, 2021 and April 19, 2021, we amended the Debentures held by the Selling Stockholders in order to (i) reduce the conversion price of the Debentures from \$0.80 per Unit to \$0.30 per Unit (the "Conversion Price"), and (ii) extend the maturity date of the Debentures by one year to four (4) years from the execution date of the Debentures (the "Amended and Restated Debentures").
+Each Warrant issuable pursuant to the Amended and Restated Debentures is exercisable for one share of Common Stock at a price equal to 137.5% of the Conversion Price (presently \$.4125 per share) (the "Exercise Price") for a period of three-years from the date of issuance thereof.
+The Amended and Restated Debentures also provide that the Company shall file a registration statement to register for resale all of the shares of Common Stock issuable to the Selling Stockholders upon conversion of the Amended and Restated Debentures.

-The Selling Stockholders may offer and sell or otherwise dispose of the Offered Shares from time to time through public or private transactions at prevailing market prices, at prices related to prevailing market prices or at privately negotiated prices.
+The Selling Stockholders or their pledgees, assignees or successors-in-interest may offer and sell or otherwise dispose of the Offered Shares from time to time through public or private transactions at prevailing market prices, at prices related to prevailing market prices or at privately negotiated prices.
 The Selling Stockholders will bear all commissions and discounts, if any, attributable to the sales of Offered Shares.
 We will bear all other costs, expenses and fees in connection with the registration of the Offered Shares.
 See "Plan of Distribution" for more information about how the Selling Stockholders may sell or dispose of their Offered Shares.

-The registration of the Offered Shares does not necessarily mean that the Debentures will be converted into shares of our Common Stock or that, if the Debentures are so converted and our shares are issued pursuant thereto, that the Selling Stockholders will offer to sell or will sell such shares.
+The registration of the shares of our Common Stock covered by this prospectus does not necessarily mean that the Amended and Restated Debentures will be converted into shares of our Common Stock or that, if such Amended and Restated Debentures are so converted and our shares are issued pursuant thereto, that the Selling Stockholders will offer to sell or sell such shares.